Complex emotional need pathway self-help

 These channels offer guidance on mental health, self-help strategies, and dialectical behaviour therapy (DBT) skills:

-- Mind matters minutes channel (opens in new window): Short videos covering mental health topics and self-help strategies.
+- Mind matters minutes channel on YouTube: Short videos covering mental health topics and self-help strategies.

-- Dialectic behaviour therapy skills from experts channel (opens in new window): Expert-led guidance on dialectic behaviour therapy skills for emotional regulation and distress tolerance.
+- Dialectic behaviour therapy skills from experts channel on YouTube: Expert-led guidance on dialectic behaviour therapy skills for emotional regulation and distress tolerance.

 Applications